 Travelers from almost any country in the world require a visa to travel Sri Lanka, which you can easily apply online here.

-We visited two villages on the Southern Province – Ahangama and Hiriketiya, both beautiful bays, which both present the ideal Bikini Adventure.
+We visited two villages in the Southern Province – Ahangama and Hiriketiya.
+Both beautiful bays, which present the ideal bikini adventure.
 We have curated our favourite must do’s, where to stay, where to eat as well as tips we learnt along the way in our Southern Province Sri Lanka Travel Guide.
 You can download this guide via the link below.

 Save for planning later